 - Discomfort in other areas of the upper body.
 Symptoms can include pain or discomfort in one or both arms, the back, neck, jaw or stomach

 - Shortness of breath with or without chest discomfort

 - Other signs may include breaking out in a cold sweat, nausea or lightheadedness

 You can get a referral from your GP to the Cardiology Unit at The Friendlies, or for acute cases, you can present to the Emergency Department.

 “The number of procedures completed in this theatre continues to grow every year and we are completing over 1000 procedures yearly.”
 Dr Conradie said

 “We take great pride in our work and we carefully monitor our services, procedures and outcomes and benchmark it against national and international standards.
-The standard of care and outcomes is on average better than that of the national and international standards.”
+The standard of care and outcomes is comparable to national and international standards.”
 Dr Conradie said